nio-core/team-building/README.md

 * docker-compose

 ## Running
-`docker-compose -f <file> up` to run the corresponding sawtooth network.
+`docker-compose -f sawtooth_devmode up` to run the corresponding sawtooth network.

-`sawtooth_devmode` is prefered now, the others are not properly configured yet.
+after the network started, the transaction processor can be started from `CSVStringTP.main`
+it should be visible in the terminal that a transaction processor connected.

+now the transaction can be sent (+event subscription) from `Main`